iov-one/docs/docs/weave-tutorial/03-codec.md

 ## Create Codec file

 The first thing is: imagine the shape of your classes.
 This `Codec` should be defined in [proto3](https://developers.google.com/protocol-buffers/docs/proto3) syntax.
-There are a number of different `int encodings`, `byte slices`, `strings`, and nested structures.
+There are severa; different `int encodings`, `byte slices`, `strings`, and nested structures.
 And fields may be repeated.
 So forget complex types with methods now and just focus on the actual data structure.

-Codec is the first the component that needs to be designed.
-Keep in mind that this part is the most important since whole module will depend on _codec_.
+Codec is the first component that needs to be designed.
+Keep in mind that this part is the most important since the whole module will depend on _codec_.
 You can think codec it as _model_ in mvc pattern.
 Yet it is not simple as model.
 Codec defines the whole application state models and more.
-On this file we would not go far as explaining every proto message.
+On this article, we would not go as far as explaining every proto message.
 One example for each message and state would be enough.
-Further more if you want to see all the implementation, you can check out [tutorial](https://github.com/iov-one/tutorial/blob/master/x/orderbook/codec.proto)
+Furthermore, if you want to see all the implementation, you can check out [tutorial](https://github.com/iov-one/tutorial/blob/master/x/orderbook/codec.proto)

 ## State

-In the previous section we explained how to define your domain thus attributes if models.
+In the previous section, we explained how to define your domain thus attributes if models.
 Here `Trade` is defined as proto message.
 The [x/codec.proto](https://github.com/iov-one/tutorial/blob/master/x/orderbook/codec.proto#L75-L88) file defines the `Trade` type rather simply, once you remove the comments, this is all that is left:

 ```protobuf
 message Trade {